-St. John's College, Department of Nursing is on a semester system.
+St. John's College of Nursing is on a semester system.
 One semester is 16 weeks, which includes an examination period provided at the end of each semester.
-One semester hour represents one theory hour or four clinical/ lab hours.
+One semester hour represents one theory hour or four clinical/lab hours.
+Sessions may be offered over 8, 12 or 16 weeks which includes an examination period at the end.